-Post-Dialysis Dosing of Cinacalcet May Address Noncompliancesecondary hyperparathyroidism (SHPT) compared with other dosing regimens, thrice-weekly post-dialysis dosing may be a viable option when daily dosing is ineffective because of patient noncompliance or other factors, a study suggests.
+ORLANDO, Fla.—Although daily dosing of cinacalcet may be an optimal treatment for secondary hyperparathyroidism (SHPT) compared with other dosing regimens, thrice-weekly post-dialysis dosing may be a viable option when daily dosing is ineffective because of patient noncompliance or other factors, a study suggests.

 It is well established that cinacalcet provides optimal medical control of SHPT in patients who fail vitamin D or analogue therapy and who cannot undergo parathyroidectomy.

 However, non-compliance can be a significant problem.
 Samra Abouchacra, MD, FASN, and colleagues from Tawam Hospital, United Arab Emirates, studied 23 chronic hemodialysis patients with refractory SHPT.
 Following a two-week run-in phase, the researchers randomly assigned patients to one of two groups.
 Group A patients received thrice-weekly post-dialysis dosing of cinacalcet and group B patients received daily home administration.